 RUMM supported businesses in the wake of deregulation of the energy supply infrastructure and the increased political drivers for carbon reduction.

 The USW research led to statistical analysis and control tools being developed which formed a central component of RUMM’s intellectual property and their competitive advantage.

-At the point of sale, RUMM Ltd had saved its customers £43 million in energy bills, reduced energy consumption by 600 million kWh with a concomitant reduction of carbon emissions by almost 300 000 tonnes.
+RUMM grew to an annual turnover of approximately £1.3 million and was then purchased by RWE npower Ltd, one of the “Big Six UK Energy Suppliers” in 2015.
+At the point of acquisition, RUMM had saved its customers £43 million in energy costs and reduced its client’s energy consumption by 600 million kWh and carbon emissions by almost 300,000 tonnes.

 RUMM’s techniques became part of npower’s Business Solutions suite and was expected to save clients £4 billion in fuel bills per year.
 RWE npower also became the first power utility to be awarded the Carbon Trust triple standard for significant reduction measures across energy, waste and water, and the acquisition of RUMM was cited as a key development leading to certification.